MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/tools-for-verifying-drivers.md

 ## Other tools

 If you have access to other code or driver verification tools (from other sources), we encourage you to use them in addition to the tools in the WDK.
-Be sure to use [Code Analysis for Drivers](code-analysis-for-drivers.md), [Static Driver Verifier](static-driver-verifier.md), and [Driver Verifier](driver-verifier.md) because of their specific knowledge of Windows drivers, but every tool looks at the code in different ways and can therefore help you find and fix different types of problems.
+Be sure to use tools such as [Driver Verifier](driver-verifier.md) because of their specific knowledge of Windows drivers, but every tool looks at the code in different ways and can therefore help you find and fix different types of problems.